apollographql/apollo-server/docs/source/integrations/building-integrations.md

 The primary responsibility of an Apollo Server integration is to translate requests and responses between a web framework's native format to the format used by `ApolloServer`.
 This article conceptually covers how to build an integration, using the [Express integration](https://github.com/apollographql/apollo-server/blob/version-4/packages/server/src/express4/index.ts) (i.e.,`expressMiddleware`) as an example.

 > For more examples, see these Apollo Server 4 [integrations demos for Fastify and Lambda](https://github.com/apollographql/server-v4-integration-demos/tree/main/packages).

+If you are building a serverless integration, we recommend prepending your function name with the word `start` (e.g., `startAndCreateLambdaHandler(server)`).
+This is a helpful naming convention for your integration's users and nicely aligns with the names of other Apollo Server integrations such as `startStandaloneServer(server)`.

 ### Main function signature